Cacti/documentation/General-Installing-Instructions.md

 ## Configure the Webserver (Apache)

-Most Linux/UNIX OS' automatically configure the Web Server to allow PHP content.
-So there should be no need to provide additional configuration.
-However, the following section is included below for reference in the case that you are running a UNIX version that does not properly configure the Webserver properly.
-The documentation below is written specifically for RHEL and variants.
-So, the instructions may vary.
+Most Linux and UNIX systems automatically configure the web server to allow PHP content, so no additional configuration should be needed.
+The section below is included for reference in case you are running a UNIX version that does not configure the web server correctly.
+It is written specifically for RHEL and its variants, so the instructions may vary.

 Find the file `/etc/httpd/conf/httpd.conf` or its equivalent and make the following changes to it: